-If you did not create the Architectural template in Appendix C, then you will want to stop now and make the template using the Mechanical template as the guide.
-In Appendix C, there is a list of modifications to the Units.
-Dimension Style, Line scale and other specific variables that will enable you to work on any residential drawing without bothersome routine of creating explicit Layers and other particulars for each session.
+If you did not create the Architectural template in the chapter 8b, then you will want to stop now and make the template using the Mechanical template as the guide.
+There are a list of modifications to the Units, Dimension Style, Line scale, and other specific variables that will enable you to work residential any drawing without bothersome routine of creating explicit Layers and other particulars for each session.